 This is another versatile squash.
 Try it in sweet or savory dishes.

-Adding shredded zucchini to quickbreads is a good way to slip some extra veggies into your family's diet.
+Adding shredded zucchini to quickbreads is a good way to add extra veggies to your family's diet.

-There are many ways to prepare squash, no matter what type you have.
-Many squash varieties produce a bountiful harvest, giving you extra summer vegetables to last all winter long.
+There are many ways to prepare squash, no matter your type.
+Many squash varieties produce a bountiful harvest, giving you extra summer vegetables to last all winter.

 Yet when you have too much squash, even your favorite squash recipes can get old quickly.
-That's why I'm sharing 13 less common ways to prepare squash.
+That's why I'm sharing 13 less common and different ways to make squash.

 1. Squash in Shepherd's Pie

-Tip: look through your favorite recipes for any that call for potatoes or pasta.
+Tip: look through your favorite recipes that call for potatoes or pasta.
 Then look for the best way to replace them with winter squashes.
 Or just add a small amount of squash.

 2. Roasted Butternut Squash Oatmeal

-Give your morning oatmeal a nutrition boost, and try adding some roasted butternut squash to it.
+Give your morning oatmeal a nutrition boost, and add some roasted butternut squash.
 This will give it a lovely sweetness and make it more filling.
 The creamy texture of butternut squash blends right in.

 3. Zucchini Macaroni & Cheese